Carapelli: 2001: Instituto Nutrizionale Carapelli

 The Instituto Nutrizionale Carapelli is a non-profit foundation for scientific research into the olive oil sector and the education and spreading of the awareness of the importance of a correct diet.

+2005: Spanish multinational Deoleo

+In 2005, Carapelli was acquired by the Spanish multinational Deoleo as part of a series of acquisitions of Italian olive oil brands, including Sasso and, in 2008, Bertolli, which was sold by Unilever.

 Controversy

 In 2009, Carapelli filed and lost a lawsuit against a German journalist for publishing proof of bad quality and false labelling of Carapelli olive oils.

 In 2010, a study by researchers at University of California, Davis found that Carapelli's Extra Virgin Olive Oil failed to meet "Extra Virgin" standards.

 In 2015, Carapelli were once again investigated by the Italian authorities and found guilty of passing off lower quality oil as extra virgin olive oil.

-In 2017, Carapelli responded to the accusations by stating that the news on the fake olive oil, that were based on a study made in 2010 by the University of California Davis Olive Center, were not true and that the study was completely discredited by the International Olive Council (IOC) through several statements (see statements in here, since the methodology used was not in line with the IOC standards.
+In 2017, Carapelli responded to the accusations by stating that the news on the fake olive oil, that were based on a study made in 2010 by the University of California Davis Olive Center, were not true and that the study was completely discredited by the International Olive Council (IOC) through several statements since the methodology used was not in line with the IOC standards.